-- makes anyone feel uncomfortable in terms of known standards, their experience - or the standards they believe the Board subscribes to:

-- is against Financial Regulations, Board Procedure Rules - falls below established standards of practice - amounts to improper conduct.
+- makes anyone feel uncomfortable in terms of known standards, their experience - or the standards they believe the Board subscribes to: - is against Financial Regulations, Board Procedure Rules - falls below established standards of practice - amounts to improper conduct.

 What is not covered?

 This policy cannot be used to deal with serious or sensitive matters that are covered by other procedures.
 Such procedures include the following:

-- Customers' complaints about our services.
+- Staff complaints about their employment.
+These complaints are dealt with through our Grievance Procedure - Customers' complaints about our services.
 These complaints are dealt with through our Complaints Procedure - Allegations against members.
-Those wishing to whistleblow on members should do so directly to the Clerk.
+Those wishing to whistle blow on members should do so directly to the Clerk.